Healthcare in China: 21st century

-Since 2006, China has been undertaking the most significant healthcare reforms since the Mao era.
+The 2003 SARS epidemic resulted in substantial public criticism, prompted government statements that privatizing health care in rural China had been a failure, and brought rural reform to the top of the policy agenda.
 The government launched the New Rural Co-operative Medical Care System (NRCMCS) in 2005 in an overhaul of the healthcare system, particularly intended to make it more affordable for the rural poor.
-Under the NRCMCS, some 800 million rural residents gained basic, tiered medical coverage, with the central and provincial governments covering between 30-80% of regular medical expenses.
+Under the NRCMCS, some 800 million rural residents gained basic, tiered medical coverage, with the central and provincial governments covering between 30 and 80% of regular medical expenses.

+Since 2009, China has been undertaking the most significant healthcare reforms since the Mao era.
 The availability of medical insurance has increased in urban areas as well.
 By 2011 more than 95% of the total population of China had basic health insurance, though out-of-pocket costs and the quality of care varied significantly, particularly when it came to serious illnesses among children.
-The health infrastructure in Beijing, Shanghai, and other major cities was approaching developed-world standards and is vastly superior compared to those operating in the rural interior.
+CCP leadership cadres have access to a dedicated healthcare system under the jurisdiction of the General Office of the Chinese Communist Party.